-Patient information - Bunion
+Patient information - Bunion and Claw/Hammer Toes

-You are scheduled to have Bunion Surgery.
+You are scheduled to have Bunion Surgery and correction of claw/hammer toes.
 Here you will find an outline of what to expect before and after surgery.

 PLEASE TAKE FEW MOMENTS TO REVIEW THIS AHEAD OF TIME AS IT PROVIDES IMPORTANT INFORMATION PERTINENT TO YOUR SURGERY.